erichstrange/homework-7-group-6/hw07-summary.md

 - Added discussion about the difference among three methods.

 Jing Yuan:
-- Checked whether 2-sided bounds method correctly implements mathematics.
+- Checked whether one-sided bounds method correctly implements mathematics.
-- Checked whether the endpoints are found in a numerically stable and efficient manner in the 2-sided bounds method.
+- Checked whether the endpoints are found in a numerically stable and efficient manner in the one-sided bounds method.
 - Created new method `wang` for `hypergeom_conf_interval`.
 - Added unit test for `wang`.
 - Calculated the expected width of the 2-sided 95% confidence intervals for method=`clopper-pearson` , method=`sterne`, and method=`wang`.